Governance Accounts

 3.3.6 Spatial classification of designated marine uses

-Governance accounts produce a spatial classification of designated marine use zones -- the geographic areas within which specific activities are authorised, regulated, or prohibited by governance instruments.
+Governance accounts produce a spatial classification of designated marine use zones—the geographic areas within which specific activities are authorised, regulated, or prohibited by governance instruments.
 This spatial overlay of governance designations is one of the most operationally significant outputs of governance accounts, because it provides the governance data layer that marine spatial planning processes (TG-1.2) overlay with ecosystem extent to reveal the relationship between governance arrangements and ecological assets.

 Table 3.7.11 presents a classification of designated marine use types.
 Each zone within the accounting area should be assigned to one or more use categories based on the governance instruments that apply to it.
-Where zones overlap (e.g., an MPA that overlaps with a designated fishery zone), compilers should record all applicable designations and note the hierarchy of precedence established by national law.

 Table 3.7.11: Classification of designated marine use zones